-MMM’s primary areas of action in Europe are the fight against obstetric violence and ill-treatment, the prevention of obesity and the promotion of maternal mental health.
+MMM’s primary areas of focus in Europe are the fight against obstetric violence and ill-treatment, the prevention of obesity and the promotion of maternal mental health.

-Make Mothers Matter, in collaboration with some of its members and other European NGOs in the field, advocate for maternal health services which respect mothers, without violence and not over-medicalised.
+Make Mothers Matter, in collaboration with some of its members and other European NGOs in the field, advocate for maternal health services that respect mothers, without violence and are not over-medicalised.

-It is also important to try to establish ways to raise awareness at European level, and provide guidelines on respectful and non-abusive care during childbirth, recognition of the link between mental and physical health, and t respect for human rights including the right of all mothers and their families to receive proper and quality care.
+Also, it is important to try to establish attempts to raise awareness at the European level by providing guidelines on respectful and non-abusive care during childbirth that recognizes the link between mental and physical health, and ensures respect for human rights including the right of all mothers and their families to receive proper and quality care.

 MMM will collaborate with ECOG to focus attention on the role of parents in the fight against this problem.

-In April 2017, on the World Health Day dedicated to depression, Mental Health Europe (MHE), MMM and the European Women’s Lobby joined forces to break the silence surrounding post-natal depression.
+In April 2017, on the World Health Day that was dedicated to depression, Mental Health Europe (MHE), MMM and the European Women’s Lobby joined forces to break the silence surrounding post-natal depression.

 We strongly support WHO’s request for additional research in the field of post-natal depression as well as on the impact of obstetric violence on the psychological well-being of women.